 Discussion

-We report here that the C. elegans CMK-1, but not CKK-1, functions in the touch receptor neurons (ALMs, AVM, and PLMs) for habituating to mechanosensory stimuli, specifically when stimuli are administered at a 60s ISI.
+We report here that the C. elegans CMK-1, but not CKK-1, mediates habituation to mechanosensory stimuli, specifically when they are administered at a 60s ISI.
 Through catalytic site analysis of CaMKs we predicted and screened potential CaMK phosphorylation targets to identify the null OGT mutant, ogt-1, as also functioning in this form of learning.
-We showed that similar to CMK-1, OGT-1 also is expressed within the mechanosensory neurons and that similar to cmk-1 mutants, the habituation deficits in ogt-1 mutants were specific to a 60s ISI.
+We showed that similar to CMK-1, the habituation deficits in ogt-1 mutants were specific to a 60s ISI.
 Finally we assayed the tap habituation of cmk-1(oy21); ogt-1(430) double mutants and found that these two genes have a complex genetic interaction in the context of naïve responding, yet exhibit an additive habituation phenotype.